mentalisttraceur/c-tagged-union/README.md

 The implementation was written very carefully to not stray into unportable or undefined behavior at all.

-Performs just as good as a manual implementation with reasonable compiler optimizations turned on.
+Performs just as well as a manual implementation when reasonable compiler optimizations are turned on.

 ## Usage